Skip to content

 JSONata Validator Extension

-A lightweight VS Code extension for validating JSONata templates without requiring a language server.
+• Perfect for testing expressions against multiple data setseight VS Code extension for validating JSONata templates and providing an interactive playground for testing expressions.
 This extension provides real-time validation of JSONata expressions using the official JSONata library.

 Features